-Are you backwards, going forward?
+Are you backward, going forward?
 The gospel writers give us a behind the scene look at what transpired between the dark shadows of the grave and the brilliance of Easter morning.

 The Empty Tomb